 Travel Status - A University employee is considered to have "travel status" when their duties require them to be away from the general area of their home for a period substantially longer than an ordinary day's work, and the employee needs to get sleep or rest to meet the demands of their work while away.

-Treasury Services - Part of the Division of Finance's University Finance Services, manages UVM's banking relationships & cash investments, and provides tax law support to UVM staff.
+Treasury Services - Part of University Financial Services, managing UVM's banking relationships and cash investments, and providing tax law support to UVM staff.